 It is also important to mention the birth of Hollywood in 1913.
 American filmmakers Cecil B. De Mille and Oscar C. Apfel ended up in Los Angeles and decided to stay due to the constant sunshine (lighting all year) and the landscape.
 Several other filmmakers moved to L.A. and it quickly became the place for film.

-Once the first Vitaphone film with sound was released in 1927 (The Jazz Singer), everything changed.
 Filmmakers had to adapt to the new technology and actors had to adapt as well.
 Some actors had to quit because their voices did not match well with their image and the audience didn’t like them anymore.
 Others couldn’t find work because their acting was too over-the-top and theatrical (as it needs to be in silent films, but not in sound films).
 It was a major success, one that saw sound as an important tool in film production.
 The Jazz Singer not only opened new doors for film studios, it paved the way to the second wave of the Golden Age, but that wouldn’t be until the middle of the 1940s.

 German Cinema in the 1920s

-At the time, German cinema was producing things no one had ever seen before.
 Up to now, films were either about everyday life or stories of supernatural places.
-The Germans did something brand new; they introduced horror films.
-They came up with original indoor film sets and they mastered lighting like no one else had.
-They realised that the way a scene is lit can drastically effect how it makes people feel, so they played around with soft and harsh lighting to get their desired effect.
+German cinema did something brand new; they introduced German Expressionism.
+Filmmakers came up with original indoor film sets and they mastered lighting like no one else had.
+They realised that the way a scene is lit drastically affects how it makes people feel.
+They played around with soft and harsh lighting to get their desired effect.

 Italian filmmakers dealt with the aftermath of the war differently from those in the US; their work became what we now call Neorealism.
 They highlighted actual problems faced by ordinary people after the war.

 New Wave started in the ’50s and ’60s.
 It broke the conventional film rules (i.e a structured story, fixed dialogue, good editing,…), and often left the audience confused by its lack of structure.
-These films often were done with hand-held cameras, a non-linear timeline, improvised acting and minimal editing, making it unlike anything out there at the time.
+Filmmakers used hand-held cameras, a non-linear timeline, improvised acting and minimal editing, making it unlike anything out there at the time.

-Various methods were developed from the 1950s to the 1970s in order to enhance the viewing experience.
-Cinerama was invented in 1952, followed by Cinemascope in 1953 and Omnimax in 1970.
+Various methods developed from the 1950s to the 1970s in order to enhance the viewing experience.
+Cinerama arrived in 1952, followed by Cinemascope in 1953 and Omnimax in 1970.